slothsoft/screeps-script/README.md

 ## Open Tasks

-- road builders
 - don't switch to roles where you missing parts
 - remove console entries after a while
 - creeps are displayed even if they are not on map
 - finish Explorer
-- findTargets() sometimes depends on the creep, not the room (then probably findSources() too)
+- findTargets() sometimes depends on the creep, not the room (then probably findSources() too) ???
 - TODOs in code
 - creeps cannot work on other maps than the base's
 - constants might be better of being base memory variables
-- creeps should pickup close resources
 - make Courier more universal
 - Creep#dismantle !!!
+- spawn on new world and see what happens and what needs fixing, then document